meltyourface/blank/posts/Saturnine-ritualsNatural-Magic/Kronos-Conjunction-Ritual-for-Transformation/index.md

 ## Title: The Kronos Conclave: A Saturnine Ritual for the Saturn-Pluto Conjunction

-Objective: To pay homage to the planetary deity Kronos and harness the energies released at a significant astrological event, such as the Saturn-Pluto Conjunction.
+**Objective**: To pay homage to the planetary deity Kronos and harness the energies released at a significant astrological event, such as the Saturn-Pluto Conjunction.

-Preparation:
+**Preparation**:

 1. Determine the precise date and time of the Saturn-Pluto Conjunction using an astrological calendar or consulting an astrologer.